aclark4life/pelican-blog/content/dc-python-jobs.rst

 #.
 Send a link to your post to the DC Python mailing list: `DCPython-list@meetup.com <mailto:DCPython-list@meetup.com>`_.

-  - **Include [JOB] in the subject line, some brief introductory text, a link to your post & nothing else e.g.**
+  - **Include [JOB] in the subject line, some brief introductory text, a link to your post & nothing else.
+E.g.**

 ::